pieces-app/opensource/gsoc/participation-guide.md

 ### [Python-Cli Project](https://github.com/pieces-app/cli-agent)

 The Python CLI makes it easy to use the Pieces Client to save assets, query the Pieces Copilot and manage models all from the command line/terminal.
+It provides a range of functionalities such as asset management, application interaction, and integration with various Pieces OS features.
 This project contains a number of useful python examples for other projects!

 - **Skills Required:**